 “Narrating your work does not require polished essays, but rather the routine sharing of thoughts that over time may reveal some insights.” – Harold Jarche in the PKM Remote Workshop

-Below I share how I seek, sense and share thoughts and experiences over time.
+I share how I seek, sense, and share thoughts and experiences over time in this blog post.

-This is how I create a network filter, use platforms and try to add value as shared over my learning journey.
+This is how I create a network filter, use platforms, and add value to my learning journey.

 “My experience with these tetrads is that the more you do, the better you get.” – Harold Jarche

-Well, I try do so by asking questions about the futures of the learning profession:
+Well, I try to do so by asking questions about the future of the learning profession:

-Which skill set and disciplines do learning professionals need to develop and hone to stay relevant?
+Which skillsets and disciplines do learning professionals need to develop and hone to stay relevant?

-Here is an useful resource, that is shared during the workshop by Harold Jarche.
+Here is a valuable resource shared during the workshop by Harold Jarche.
 I look forward to revisiting and using it over time:

 “Active listening is a valuable technique that requires the listener to thoroughly absorb, understand, respond, and retain what is being said.
 To hone your active listening, learn more about our 6 key skills.